 Global Development & Sustainability

-This three year course enables you to learn more about the environmental, social, economic and geopolitical issues and challenges facing the developed and developing world today.
+Learn about the environmental, social, economic and geopolitical challenges facing the developed and developing world.

 Why study Global Development & Sustainability?

 How we can live in a more sustainable way, with a good quality of life for all, without jeopardising the environment and the lives of future generations?